martidossi/data-viz-projects/README.md

 project
 │   README.md
 └───project
-│   │   requirements.txt
+│   │   requirements.txt  # required libraries
-│   └───data # all data used in the notebooks
+│   └───data              # all data used in the notebooks │   └───images            # some images imported in the notebooks │   └───notebooks         # data cleaning/preprocessing/analysis
-│   └───images
-│   └───notebooks # data cleaning/preprocessing/analysis

 ```